itsalasdair/Project_Python/README.md

 I will be following the Codecademy Python3 Pro course and my notes and code will follow that syllabus

+This Repository is a work in progress and will be frequently added to and developed over time

+___

 ## Contents

 - [Git Basics](git-basics.md)